Looking for a gluten free meal the whole family will enjoy? Then this Vegetarian Enchilada Casserole is for you!

 I had the pleasure of meeting Emily Jocham briefly as she shadowed a day in the life of this extremely pregnant entrepreneur RDN!

 And, I’m happy to report Emily has since finished her RDN exam and is now a registered dietitian nutritionist!
 She primarily focuses on helping individuals develop and foster a healthy relationship with food and fitness.
-You can find more recipes and inspiration from her on Instagram @Lettuce_eat_right.

 Now, without further adieu, I’ll let Emily tell you all about her mama (and this beautiful dish!)